nagyistge/fhirbase-demo-app/src/views/tutor.md

 We'll cover most important parts of FHIRbase in this tutorial.

-Firstly, must to say, that this tutorial is interactive.
+First important point: this tutorial is interactive.
 That means you can run any code right on this page and get feedback immediately.
 Every time you see `Run` button, you can press it and the results of real PostgreSQL query will be shown in the bottom part of a page, inside of "result"